cesarvr/blog/content/post/istio-2.md

 ## Communicating With Other services

-This web server looks good, but we want to know what pictures are more popular and also if our users make a mistake they will be redirected to a generic 404.
-Let's write some code to transfer apply this new features.
+This web server doesn't looks bad, but let's reuse the features we created before.
 The first step is to create a connection with this new service.

 We can start by revisiting our `` sitio.js`` and create a new class called *Service*.